collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Local Development Environment

-What a Local Environment Looks Like

-Some things we can do in the GitHub website in the browser.
-We cannot do everything in the browser.
-Sometimes we need to work on the code in our local development environment.

-For example, the code in the DjangoCon US website repo is for a website.
-We cannot run it on GitHub.
-We sometimes need to clone the repo on our computer, install any necessary software, run the code in a local browser, and make changes to the code.
+When you clone the GitHub repo in your local development environment, it will contain a hidden folder named .git.
+This folder contains Git configuration information.

 We can transfer (push) changes back and forth between our local development environment and our GitHub repositories.
 And meanwhile other users can work on the code and add their changes too.
 Git and GitHub will record every change to a file and will tell us if there is a conflict.

 <!--
-Now we are going to work locally
+What a Local Environment Looks Like

+You can clone a GitHub repo locally.
+You will then have a copy of the code on your computer and a copy on GitHub.

 * There will now be a new folder on your computer in the directory you cloned into (probably a home directory, look at command line prompt to know), by the same name as the repo and filled with the contents of the repo
 * The folder will be initialized as a Git repository

 We install Git on our computer and use it via the command line.

-When you clone a repo locally, you now have the code on your computer and in a repo on GitHub.

-The git configurations are contained in a hidden folder called .git in your local project folder.

-* There will now be a new folder on your computer in the directory you cloned into (probably a home directory, look at command line prompt to know), by the same name as the repo and filled with the contents of the repo
-* The folder will be initialized as a Git repository -->
+-->

 </td></tr>